ergowri/Selenium-WebDriver/Selenium-WebDriver/Selenium WebDriver.md

 ### String getPageSource();

-Get the sourced of the current page
+Get the source code of the current page

 ### Navigation navigate();